 To understand this problem a little better, we need to delve a little bit into physics.
 The laws of physics prescribe that the total energy is conserved, but they don’t fix the distribution of energy.
 The same total matter and energy could therefore be distributed differently, without violating physical laws.

-In statistical mechanics, it was impossible to determine this initial state, so it was assumed that the system was potentially in all possible states.
-Indeed, the measure of disorder in the system was the total number of possible states, subject to the following conditions—(a) the total energy is constant, (b) the total number of particles is constant, and (c) the total volume of the system is constant.
-In short, underlying statistical mechanics—which rationalized thermodynamics on a mechanical thesis—was the recognition that the system could be in one of the many possible states.
-If the total number of possible states wasn’t increasing or decreasing, the entropy was supposed to be constant.
+In statistical mechanics, it is impossible to determine this initial state, so it is assumed that the system is potentially in all possible states.
+Indeed, the measure of disorder in the system is the total number of possible states, subject to the following conditions—(a) the total energy is constant, (b) the total number of particles is constant, and (c) the total volume of the system is constant.
+In short, underlying statistical mechanics—which rationalizes thermodynamics on a mechanical thesis—is the recognition that the system can be in one of the many possible states.
+If the total number of possible states isn’t increasing or decreasing, the entropy is supposed to be constant.

 Linear and Cyclic Time

 Imagine you were walking along a circular path, and you could only walk forward.
 If you took steps from A to B, and you could not go back, you could assert that the process is irreversible.
 But is it truly irreversible?
 You could keep walking around the same path and you will arrive at the original place because the path is circular.
 You haven’t retraced the steps, and you have still produced the same effect of retracing.
 Yes, while walking on a circular path, you cannot retrace your steps.
-So, the thermodynamic arrow of time holds.
+So, the arrow of time holds.
 But you can still get back to the place where you started, in violation of the second law.
-Therefore, the second law of thermodynamics is identical to the claim that time is linear.
+If you want to uphold the Second Law, you must insist that time is not cyclical; it must be linear.

 If time were cyclic, there would be no difference between reversible and irreversible processes.
 The reversible processes would just have a shorter cycle time, and the irreversible processes would have a longer cycle time; they would just seem to be irreversible on shorter measurable scales.